 We recommend placing warōsoku on candle holders that are designed specifically for them.
-Short candles can use any of the candle holders we offer.
-Medium and large candles should use our Cast Iron Candle Holder with Handle as it has a thicker spike.
+Mini and No. 1.5 candles can use any of the candle holders we offer.
+No.5 candles should use our Cast Iron Candle Holder with Handle as it has a thicker spike.

 Who Makes It

 Isobe Rōsoku Shop has been making warōsoku in Okazaki for more than 300 years.
 Mr. Isobe, whose candle making skill is beautifully captured in the video below, is dedicated to preserving the tradition of warōsoku production and to making the candles more accessible and usable in a modern lifestyle.